Event Rental Providers

 Audio Visual Services

-Classroom audio visual equipment & installation services can be paid through a UCSB Purchase Order.
+Classroom audio-visual equipment and installation services can be paid through a UCSB purchase order.
 The following vendors were awarded a master campus RFP (bid) in 2022:

-When contacting the vendors, please make sure you reference their contract # (above), and the special pricing UCSB has through our bid #HB06302022Q.
+When contacting the vendors, please make sure you reference their contract number (listed above) and the special pricing UCSB has through our bid number HB06302022Q.
 The award and contracts are valid through 8/2027, with the potential for extension through 2032.

-Public funds and University resources cannot be used for personal purchases per UC Policy BUS-43 (http://policy.ucop.edu/doc/3220485).
+Public funds and University resources cannot be used for personal purchases per UC Policy BUS-43.

 Processing Times